 Styled as a pilot’s watch, the C8 UTC Worldtimer comes in a predictably oversized case that is available both in impressive matte black DLC steel and more traditional plain stainless steel.

 While its diameter of 44 millimeters may seem gargantuan to persons with thinner wrists, it is actually not that large measuring just over 53 millimeters (less than 2.1 inches) in lug to lug department, which makes it just okay for a person in need of a slightly oversized watch who doesn’t want his (or her, who knows) hand to be dwarfed by its sheer massiveness.
 Also, the thickness of just 11.5 mm, too, makes it a lot more convenient for those who prefer to wear their wristwatches with tight-cuffed shirts or bomber/motorcycle jackets.

 All in all, the case seems to be painstakingly sculpted with surfaces organically ‘flowing’ into each other.
 Both crowns (one for winding/setting time and the other at two o’clock for manipulating the city disk) are just large enough for the timekeeper to be easily operated, but still not too long to cause any sort of discomfort to those preferring to wear their watches closer to their palms.

-As usual, only you can tell whether the watch will fit your own wrist or not, but Christopher Ward has a good ‘no questions asked’ return policy, so, unlike it is with many other brands, you will not stuck with a watch that doesn’t fit and is difficult to resell: yes, sometimes the ‘direct to customers’ approach is a lot more convenient than more traditional means of exchanging money for goods.
+As usual, only you can tell whether the watch will fit your own wrist or not, but Christopher Ward has a good ‘no questions asked’ return policy, so, unlike it is with many other brands, you will not be stuck with a watch that doesn’t fit and is difficult to resell: yes, sometimes the ‘direct to customers’ approach is a lot more convenient than more traditional means of exchanging money for goods.